-In this post I am sharing a collection of Popular breakfast recipes from south India.
-I hope this post helps you to decide your breakfast menu.
-Most of the South Indian breakfast recipes are healthy.
+Most of the South Indian breakfast recipes are healthy or can be made healthier by replacing all purpose flour with whole wheat flour.
 Some recipes require some preparation like soaking rice and lentils for idli or dosa.
-Recipes like idli, dosa, upma, appam can also be packed in tiffin box for kids.
+Recipes like idli, dosa, upma, appam can also be packed in a tiffin box for kids.

-2. Masala dosa recipe – masala dosa is a popular South Indian breakfast snack not only in India but abroad as well.
+2. Masala Dosa – It is again a popular South Indian breakfast snack not only in India but abroad as well.
 Though making masala dosa is a long process, but its worth it.
 In this recipe, the dosa is crisp and served with a delicious potato masala.
-Recipe post shares both the method of preparing dosa batter as well as the potato masala.
 If you do not have time, then skip making the potato masala and just make the sada dosa (plain dosa) with coconut chutney.

-4. Khara Pongal recipe – ven Pongal is a South Indian breakfast made with rice and yellow moong lentils.
+4. Pongal Recipe – Ben Pongal is a South Indian breakfast made with rice and yellow moong lentils.
 This porridge like savory dish is laced with cumin, asafoetida and black pepper.
-Not to forget the lovely aroma of ghee, which is used for tempering these spices. few more tasty Pongal variations you can make for breakfast are:
+Not to forget the lovely aroma of ghee, which is used for tempering these spices.
+Two more tasty Pongal variations you can make for breakfast are:

-6. Upma recipe – upma is a traditional South Indian breakfast dish made from rava (sooji or cream of wheat).
-Upma is usually served with coconut chutney, lemon slices or Lemon pickle. it can also be had plain.
+6. Upma Recipe – It is an easy and quick South Indian breakfast dish made from rava (sooji or cream of wheat).
+Upma is usually served with coconut chutney, lemon slices or Lemon pickle.
+It can also be had plain.
 There are many variations of upma popular in south India like:

 7. Idiyappam recipe – idiyappam also known as nool puttu are string hoppers and a popular breakfast in Kerala. this idiyappam recipe gives you soft and smooth idiyappam which tastes very good with a curry or any side dish of your choice like Veg korma or Mushroom korma or veg stew or Kadala curry.

-8. Uttapam recipe – uttapam is a delicious South Indian tiffin breakfast of thick pancakes.
-These pancakes are made from fermented rice and urad dal batter. few more delicious uttapam variations you can make for breakfast are:
+8. Uttapam recipe – Uttapam is a delicious South Indian tiffin breakfast of thick pancakes.
+These pancakes are made from fermented rice and urad dal batter.
+Other delicious uttapam variations you can make for breakfast are:

-9. Rava dosa – another popular South Indian dosa variety.
-The best part of making instant rava dosa is that it does not require any fermentation and is very easy to make. you can make the rava dosa plain or you can spice it up by adding chopped onions, curry leaves, herbs and spices.
+9. Rava dosa – Another popular South Indian dosa variety that you can make for a quick breakfast.
+The best part of making instant rava dosa is that it does not require any fermentation and is very easy to make.
+You can make the rava dosa plain or you can spice it up by adding chopped onions, curry leaves, herbs and spices.
 Other popular dosa varieties are:

-11. Poori masala recipe – the combo of pooris with potato curry is popular all over India.
-This South Indian potato masala gravy taste awesome not only with pooris but also goes very well with dosa or chapatis. at times I also make this Maharashtrian style poori bhaji and Punjabi aloo poori recipe. aloo poori is liked all over India and is made in different ways.
+11. Poori masala recipe – the combo of Poori with potato curry is popular all over India.
+This South Indian potato masala gravy taste awesome not only with pooris but also goes very well with dosa or Roti or Paratha.
+At times I also make this Maharashtrian style poori bhaji and Punjabi aloo poori.
+This breakfast dish is liked all over India and is made in different ways.

 14. Adai recipe – adai is a delicious protein rich pancake.
 Making adai is very easy. rice and lentils are soaked and then ground to a slightly coarse batter.
 Also unlike Making dosa you don’t need to ferment the batter.

-16. Set dosa – very soft, light and spongy dosa.
-These soft dosas are called as set dosa as they are served in a set of 3 dosa per serving. serve set dosa with your favorite coconut chutney, Veg sagu or Potato sagu or veg korma or sambar.
+16. Set dosa – These are very soft, light and spongy dosa variety.
+These soft dosas are called as set dosa as they are served in a set of 3 dosa per serving. serve set dosa with your favorite coconut chutney, Veg sagu or Potato sagu or veg korma or Idli Sambar.

-17. Mysore bonda recipe – crisp, soft and fluffy fritters made with urad dal (black gram), some spices and fresh coconut bits.
+17. Mysore Bonda Recipe – These are crisp, soft and fluffy fritters made with urad dal (black gram), some spices and fresh coconut bits.
 There are many variations of bonda which are made like:

-19. Aval dosa recipe – this is one dosa which is amazingly soft, spongy, porous and stays so even after some hours.
-Excellent for tiffin boxes with some dry chutney or podi. this poha dosa recipe is an Andhra specialty.
+19. Aval dosa – this is one dosa that is amazingly soft, spongy, porous and stays so even after some hours.
+Excellent for tiffin boxes with some dry chutney or Idli Podi. this poha dosa recipe is an Andhra specialty.

-22. Ragi dosa recipe – this healthy recipe of ragi dosa is a fermented one and made like the regular fermented dosas.
-Ragi or finger millet or nachni is a healthy grain and I do include them wherever I can, like in making chapatis, Ladoo, Halwa, Kheer, dosa and idlis. being very rich in calcium its excellent for women as well as for children.
-You can also check this Ragi idli (requires grinding and fermentation) and Quick ragi dosa recipe which does not require you to grind anything.
+Ragi or finger millet or nachni is a healthy grain and I do include them wherever I can, like in making dishes like Ragi Roti, Ragi Ladoo, Ragi Halwa, Ragi Kheer and Ragi Idli.
+Being very rich in calcium its excellent for women as well as for children.

-23. Rava kichadi recipe – rava kichadi is more like Khichdi and one that is made with rava. i do add some veggies in it to give some texture and nutrition.
-The veggies that can be added to this dish are capsicum (shimla mirch or bell pepper), french beans, green peas (matar) and carrots.
+23. Rava kichadi – This breakfast dish is more like Khichdi and one that is made with rava.
+I do add some veggies in it to give some texture and nutrition.
+The veggies that can be added to this dish are capsicum (bell pepper), french beans, green peas and carrots.
 But you can skip veggies and make it without veggies also.

-24. Neer dosa recipe – soft, thin, light and lacy crepes made with rice batter.
-Neer dosas are easy to prepare as fermentation is not required. apart from Coconut chutney, neer dosa can also be served with Veg sagu or veg korma or potato korma.
+24. Neer dosa – soft, thin, light and lacy crepes made with rice batter.
+Neer dosas are easy to prepare as fermentation is not required.
+Apart from coconut chutney, neer dosa can also be served with Veg sagu or veg korma or potato korma.

-26. Benne dosa recipe – crisp, soft and buttery dosas from the davangere city in central Karnataka. these davangere dosas are not like the regular dosas.
-The taste as well as the texture is different.
-They are crisp and yet have a soft, light texture. davangere benne dosa is usually served with a Potato filling (called as potato palya) and a Spicy coconut chutney.
+26. Benne dosa – These crisp, soft and buttery dosas are from the Davangere city in central Karnataka.
+These Davangere dosas are not like the regular dosas as the taste as well as the texture is different.
+They are crisp and yet have a soft, light texture.
+Davangere benne dosa is usually served with a potato filling (called as potato palya) and a spicy coconut chutney.

-28. Mangalore buns recipe – mildly sweet fried bread made with mashed banana, flour and sugar.
-A specialty of Mangalore in Karnataka. these sweet banana pooris can be had as a breakfast or even as a snack.
-They make a delicious breakfast.
+28. Mangalore buns recipe – These are sweet fried bread made with mashed bananas, flour, sugar and spiced with a touch of ground cumin.
+These sweet banana buns or poori as they are known is a specialty dish from the Mangalore region in Karnataka.
+They can be had as a sweet breakfast or even as a snack.

-29. Malabar parotta recipe – Kerala parotta is a layered flaky flat bread that is popular across the whole of south India.
-It is a variation of the North Indian Lachha paratha.
-You can serve Kerala paratha with any vegetable curry like Veg korma or potato kurma or Veg Kolhapuri or Veg kadai or lentil curry like Dal makhani or with Paneer butter masala. even the simple dal tastes so good with the Kerala parotta.
+You can serve Kerala paratha with any vegetable curry like Veg korma or potato kurma or Veg Kolhapuri or Veg kadai or lentil curry like Dal makhani or with Paneer butter masala.
+Even the simple dal tastes so good with the Kerala parotta.